 Notebooking Can Be Easy on You

 I know you may be wondering where to start with notebooking.
 You (or your student) may be envisioning a 3-ring binder filled with plain notebook paper.
 Boring, uninteresting, uninspiring.
 And if that’s where you wish to begin to really push the creativity card, it’s perfectly fine.
 However, it can be so much more than that.
-And if you’d like a little help, I’d love to introduce you to our very favorite resource for homeschooling — NotebookingPages. com.
+And if you’d like a little help, I’d love to introduce you to our very favorite resource for homeschooling — Productive Homeschooling (formerly NotebookingPagesdotcom)

-It doesn’t matter what curriculum you use, what method you follow, or how many children you have, a membership to NotebookingPages.com will greatly benefit your homeschool by giving your students an extra tool for creative learning and critical thinking.
+It doesn’t matter what curriculum you use, what method you follow, or how many children you have, a membership to Productive Homeschooling will greatly benefit your homeschool by giving your students an extra tool for creative learning and critical thinking.

 And the really great news?
-You can join NotebookingPages.com for free and download their sample pack of over 600 notebooking pages in a range of subjects from history to art and music, Bible to language arts and science.
-If you decide you like what you see, you can join the paid LIFETIME membership and you’ll receive everything they offer (literally thousands of notebooking pages) now and in the future for a one-time fee.
-This is one price for your whole family forever.
+You can join Productive Homeschooling for free and download their sample pack of notebooking pages in a range of subjects.
+If you decide you like what you see, you can join the paid ProSchool Membership which includes a library of thousands of notebooking pages, plus other printables and tools.
+Take a peek at the video below to understang everything included.

 Check out the ProSchool Membership with Page Generator